 - National and State Libraries Australasia Indigenous Cultural Competency Principles: Sitting alongside the ATSILIRN Protocols, these shared principles support NSLA libraries to develop practical and sustainable Indigenous cultural competency strategies appropriate to their community context and workforce requirements.

-LGBTQI+: Documents recording experiences of individuals, businesses, clubs, and organisations from the LGBTQI+ community, relating to their personal lives and community activities.
+LGBTQIA+: Documents recording experiences of individuals, businesses, clubs, and organisations from the LGBTQIA+ community, relating to their personal lives and community activities.

 COVID-19: Covid-19 related material, including photographs, diaries, unwanted flyers, posters, signs, mail-outs, any material which reflects the community response and changes to services during the COVID-19 pandemic.